 HIIT is High Intensity Interval Training.
-A training protocol that alternates between short periods of intense or explosive anaerobic training with short recovery periods up to the point of exhaustion, which thereby depends on the anaerobic energy-releasing system almost to the maximum.
-It’s a great cross training alternative as variation to running.
+HIIT workout exercises are from a training protocol that alternates between short periods of intense or explosive anaerobic training with short recovery periods up to the point of exhaustion, which thereby depends on the anaerobic energy-releasing system almost to the maximum.
+It’s a great cross-training alternative as variation to running.
 HIIT boosts your fitness, strength, running style, and running economy.

-So HIIT stands for high-intensity interval training and is used in both cardio and strength training.
+So, HIIT stands for high-intensity interval training and is used in both cardio and strength training.
 As runners, we use HIIT mostly as strength training.
-A HIIT training program typically consists of classic training exercises that you already know like squats, abdominal bends, plank, arm bends, deadlifts, etc. But also some relative new exciting and highly effective exercises as shown here:
+A HIIT workout program and routine typically consists of classic training exercises that you already know like squats, abdominal bends, plank, arm bends, deadlifts, etc. But also some relatively new exciting and highly effective exercises.

 So, to make it simple about HIIT – it’s just about really going for it!